Ambrose Lynch was a deputy sheriff in Allegheny City, where he lived with his sister, Mary E. Teets, and her husband, Samuel, at 190 Arch St.

 Another letter to the Board of Pardons in support of clemency, stating that Lynch’s “sudden and uncontrollable anger…under such suspicious circumstances” represented “the best feelings of the human heart,” well captured the patriarchal logic justifying Lynch’s actions.

 Lynch was transferred to Western Penitentiary.
 His legal efforts to contest his conviction continued until he was fully pardoned and released from prison a decade later, on December 23, 1885.
-He died on June 27, 1888.
+He died of tuberculosis on June 27, 1888.

 In the years before and after the Civil War, Lynch was an early baseball pioneer and a star catcher with the Allegheny club.